NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 `sim_dyn_train.py`, you can see what specific mean and covariance values we have chosen (for simplicity, we set our problem space to be two-dimensional and have each covariance matrix designed to be explicitly diagonal).
-The advantage of a data generator that we will take advantage of in this demonstration is the fact that it can be queried online, i.e., we can call its `sample()` function to produce fresh data sampled from its underlying generative process.
+The advantage of a data generator that we will exploit in this demonstration is the fact that it can be queried online, i.e., we can call its `sample()` function to produce fresh data sampled from its underlying generative process.
 This will allow
 us to emulate the scenario of training an NGC system on a data stream (as opposed to